Akash-N505/Obrital-Simulation/README.md

 # Additional Notes

-A PDF report discussing numerical ODE methods used in this project is included in the repository.[Full Report](docs/Numeric_ODE_report.pdf)
+A short and simple PDF report discussing basics of numerical ODE methods and their stablity.
+[Full Report](docs/Numeric_ODE_report.pdf)

 ---